 4) Student loan assistance

-The survey mention above conducted by the Society for Human Resource Management found that only 4% of companies currently offer student loan assistance to employees.
+The survey mentioned above conducted by the Society for Human Resource Management found that only 4% of companies currently offer student loan assistance to employees.
 So, this is one of the best employee perks likely to make your company stand out to top talent in 2018.
 According to an article from Forbes.com, “In the 2015 American Student Assistance survey, 76% of respondents said that if a prospective employer offered a student loan repayment benefit, it would be a deciding or contributing factor to accept the job.”
 This benefit is particularly useful for attracting millennial talent.
 And if your company cannot afford to reimburse student loan debt, you can consider other options for helping employees in this area, such as financial counseling on helping them consolidate their loans.

 5) Unlimited Vacation